jeffblankenburg/SendToFriend/README.md

 4. To clarify each of the response types, here's a quick guide:
     * **USER_REQUEST**: This welcomes the user to the skill, and prompts them for their first name.
     * **USER_CONFIRMATION**: This message repeats the user's name back to them, to make sure that she heard it correctly.
+    * **USER_MISUNDERSTANDING**: If Alexa got the user's name wrong, she apologizes and asks for their name again.
     * **NAME_REQUEST**: This repeats the user's name, and asks for the name of the person they are sending a message to.
     * **NAME_CONFIRMATION**: This repeats the intended recipient's name back to the user, asking for confirmation that Alexa heard it correctly.
     * **NAME_MISUNDERSTANDING**: If Alexa got the name wrong, she apologizes, and then asks for the name again.